shenwei1231/shenwei1231.github.io/_pages/about.md

 **Recent News**
 ======
+- One paper has been accepted to IEEE TPAMI.
+- Two papers have been accepted to ICLR 2025.
 - I will serve as an Area Chair for ICML 2025.
 - Two papers have been accepted to AAAI 2025.
 >* [Segment Any 3D Gaussians](https://arxiv.org/pdf/2312.00860.pdf)